stimulus-components/stimulus-carousel/README.md

 ## Getting started

-A Stimulus controller to add carousel.
+A Stimulus controller to deal with carousel.

 This controller is using [Swiper](https://swiperjs.com/) behind the scene.